Feyerabend/cc/ch06/addition/algebra/README.md

 - Complex business logic with many edge cases
 - Financial, healthcare, booking systems - where correctness matters
 - Systems that will evolve over time (spec documents intent)
-- When multiple stakeholders need to agree on behavior
+- When multiple stakeholders need to agree on behaviour
 - APIs and service boundaries (spec becomes contract)

 *Poor Fit:*